What is Revision Rhinoplasty?

 Depending on the extent of your revision rhinoplasty, you may be able to see some changes immediately after surgery, but the final results will become visible after the swelling and bruising are gone.
 The results of your revision rhinoplasty should be permanent unless you have another nose surgery or you suffer an injury to the nose.
 If you do need or want another nose surgery after your corrective nose surgery, please contact Dr. Gene for a consultation to determine your best options.

 What does Revision Rhino Cost?

-Revision rhinoplasty is priced based on the complexity of the case and if grafts are needed, but most patients spend $10,000 - $15,000 on corrective nose surgery.
+Revision rhinoplasty is priced based on the complexity of the case and if grafts are needed.
 It is more expensive than the original nose surgery because re-building and structuring the nose is more difficult and requires very skilled hands, like those of facial plastic surgeon, Dr. Gene.